 They won’t just move from front to back or side to side; they should also occasionally sound as though they’re coming from overhead, or somewhere above the screen.

 Still not certain?
 The one surefire way to confirm Dolby Atmos is working is to check the information panel on the front of your A/V receiver or your soundbar (if it has one, or perhaps an on-screen display).
 It should display the kind of audio signal it’s currently working with, which is a clear indicator.
 If the display doesn’t specifically say “Atmos,” or “Dolby Atmos,” then the odds are that you’re not getting Atmos.
 Checking the display is likely easier than queuing up the right soundtrack for a rainfall or ricochet sound check.

-If you’ve tried everything listed in the guide, but you still don’t see an Atmos indicator on your system or can’t hear a difference, there’s one last thing that you might want to check.
+We have one last troubleshooting trick up our sleeves for those of you who still can’t get Atmos to appear despite exhausting all the protocols mentioned above.
 TVs and streaming devices have different settings for their digital audio outputs.
 Most of the time, they’re set to “auto” by default, which is what you want.

 Achieving proper Dolby Atmos requires a bit of diligence and technical know-how on your part, but it’s totally worth it.
 The result is a clearer, richer sound that surpasses 5.1.2 or 7.1.2 surround.
-If you’re still not sure if your setup gets an Atmos passing grade, check out our Dolby Atmos cheat sheet diagram above.
+We have created the diagram above to provide you with the proper guidelines to ensure that your Atmos setup goes off without a hitch.
 Once you dial in your files, hardware, apps, and settings, you should be able to achieve impressive Dolby Atmos sound that’s worth all the effort.